Architectural Technologies 2 (BDES2013)

 UNIT OF STUDY

-Architectural Technologies 2 explores the roles that environmental considerations, structures and construction play in moderately complex medium-scale buildings.
-Emphasis is placed on developing in students an active awareness of the impact that technical and constructional decisions have on architectural Architectural Technologies 2 explores the role that environmental, structural and constructional considerations play in moderately complex small-scale buildings.
-Attention is paid to the impact that choices of materials, detailing, structural systems and energy systems, whether passive or active, have on architectural design.
-Through project-based learning, students develop an active awareness of the important role that appropriate technical and constructional decisions, including architectural details, play in terms of fulfilling conceptual ambitions in tangible works of architecture.
+Architectural Technologies 2 explores the roles that environmental considerations, structure and construction play in moderately complex small-scale buildings.
+Emphasis is placed on developing in students an active awareness of the impact that technical and constructional decisions have on architectural design.
+Through project-based learning, student develop an active awareness of the important role that appropriate technical and constructional decisions play in terms of fulfilling conceptual ambitions in tangible works of architecture.
 Students develop and demonstrate their developing appreciation of these issues via case study analysis, a group project, individual technical drawings and a final examination.
-Students develop and demonstrate their awareness of these issues via the analysis of case studies, a large project-based assignment, and a final exam.

 Our courses that offer this unit of study

 Further unit of study information

 Lecture and tutorial contact, plus self-directed preparation and assignments, for a minimum total student commitment averaging 9 hours per week.

 If you wish to undertake one or more units of study (subjects) for your own interest but not towards a degree, you may enrol in single units as a non-award student.

 If you are from another Australian tertiary institution you may be permitted to underake cross-institutional study in one or more units of study at the University of Sydney.